rybesh/s3serve/README.md

 [Amazon S3 supports hosting websites](http://docs.amazonwebservices.com/AmazonS3/latest/dev/index.html?WebsiteHosting.html),
 but only if you want your site to be publicly accessible.
 Sometimes it is useful to serve from an S3 bucket a website that is only accessible to people authorized to access that bucket.
 This is what s3serve is for.
+It is a tiny [Node](http://nodejs.org/) proxy server for serving protected website assets out of an S3 bucket.

 Settings
 --------